 Blair-owned instruments are loaned only to Blair faculty.
-Faculty can check out instruments through the receptionist, Jenny Simpkins, with notification in advance.
-A signed loan agreement will remain on file with the receptionist until the instrument itself is returned.
+Faculty can check out instruments through the main office (Deanna Schultheiss) with notification in advance.
+A signed loan agreement will remain on file in the main office until the instrument itself is returned.
 Faculty may issue instruments to students, but it is the faculty member's responsibility to ensure the whereabouts of the instrument while students are in possession of the instrument.
 It is also the faculty member's responsibility to obtain suitable storage space for the instrument(s) issued to them.
 Students with loaned instruments are responsible for storing them in a secure location.